polterguy/sulphur-five/README.md

 The easiest way of installing Sulphur Five, is by following the installation process for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), for then to visit the _"Bazar"_, and simply choose to install Sulphur Five.

+I have a sample demonstration of the system installed on my own _"Home Cloud"_.
+Be warned though, that this is website running on an old converted laptop, converted into a Ubuntu web server, running out of my living room, on an average home internet connection.
+So it might be slow, especially if a lot of users are accessing it atthe same time.
+If you'd like to check it out, feel free to [visit my home](https://homw.gaiasoul.com).
+I have only shared some very few files though, and I do not accept anonymous uploads.

 ## License

 Sephia Five is licensed under the terms of the GNU GPL version 3.
 See the attached LICENSE file for details.